aws-samples/Meta-Llama-on-AWS/text2sql-recipes/README.md

 This repository provides a *Cloudformation template* to deploy a SageMaker Environment where you can explore, test, and experiment Text-to-SQL using Llama 3.

+### Prerequisites
+To interact with the models, you need to [request access to the models in the region you will use](https://console.aws.amazon.com/bedrock/home?#/modelaccess)*.
+Make sure to read and accept the end-user license agreements or EULA.

 ## Deployment

 The solution is deployed using an AWS CloudFormation template with Amazon SageMaker Notebook Instance.
 To deploy the solution, use one of the following CloudFormation templates and follow the instructions below.

+Per [guidance for workload isolation on AWS](https://aws.amazon.com/solutions/guidance/workload-isolation-on-aws/), it is recommended that you deploy the CloudFormation template in its own AWS account.

 | AWS Region | AWS CloudFormation Template URL |
 |:-----------|:----------------------------|